ciju/devsync/README.md

 Check the <a href="https://github.com/ciju/devsync/wiki/Internals">wiki page</a>.

 ## note:
-- in the inspector, only the style groups showing the file name save edits to the localhost files.
+- In the inspector, only the style groups showing the file name save edits to the localhost files.
+- Have tested it on linux (Ubuntu).
+Create issues or send in patch, if you find problems with installing it on Mac.
+- Doesn't work on windows.